 For a different kind of river cruise in Queensland, head 500km west of Brisbane to St George.
 There you can take a dog-friendly cruise with Sandytown River Cruises on the Balonne River.

-Their 2-hour cruises generally depart daily at 4pm.
+Their 2-hour cruises generally depart daily at 11am and 4pm, from April to September.
 You’re welcome to bring your own drinks and nibbles, the perfect accompaniment for a relaxing sunset cruise.
-There’s no additional charge for pets, who are usually quite content on the stable, comfortable boat.

-Or Catch a Ferry to a Queensland Island
+BONUS: Catch a Ferry to a Queensland Island

 There’s no shortage of dog-friendly boat cruises available in Queensland, but there’s also another type of boat trip that you can take with your pup in Queensland: the ferries out to dog-friendly islands.
 While the main focus of these trips is getting to the island, it’s still a scenic ride along the way.

-Three of the best dog-friendly island trips by ferry in Queensland are to Magnetic Island, Great Keppel Island and North Stradbroke Island.
 For the 20-minute trip to Magnetic Island from Townsville, there’s the option of both a car barge and passenger-only ferry.
 Muzzles are required on dogs outside of cars.

 North Stradbroke Island also offers both passenger-only and car ferries.
 The passenger ferry, also known as a water taxi, takes only 25 minutes, while the car barge is a 50-minute trip.
 Muzzles are also required on these ferries outside of cars.